MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-elder-moderator-viprin-exposed-for-a-lot-of-things-actually.md

 videoID: ""
 affiliateLinks: false
 hideAds: false
+outdated: true
 ---
 What started as a rather uneventful day is now ending with the head Geometry Dash Elder Moderator, Viprin, being accused of... well, a lot of things.

+{% alert %}
+Viprin has since responded to most of these allegations.
+As such, we recommend [reading our coverage of his response](/posts/geometry-dash-elder-moderator-viprin-responds-to-allegations-about-blackmail-spyware-and-inappropriate-encounters/).
+{% endalert %}

 Let's start from the top.